ray-project/ray/doc/source/ray-air/examples/index.rst

 - :doc:`/ray-air/examples/huggingface_text_classification`: How to use Ray AIR to run Hugging Face Transformers fine-tuning on a text classification task.
 - :doc:`/ray-air/examples/gptj_batch_prediction`: How to use Ray AIR to do batch prediction with the Hugging Face Transformers GPT-J model.
 - :doc:`/ray-air/examples/gptj_serving`: How to use Ray AIR to do online serving with the Hugging Face Transformers GPT-J model.
+- :doc:`/ray-air/examples/dreambooth_finetuning`: How to fine-tune a DreamBooth text-to-image model with your own images.

 Image/CV
 --------